 We know that arts education improves academic performance, particularly among students most at risk of academic failure.
 It improves conceptual skills, creative and critical thinking, spatial reasoning, reading, writing, language proficiency, and logic.
 It also improves self-awareness and social skills, which diminish the impulse to act out and bully others.

-Plumosa teaches extraordinary breadth of students, both socio-economically and ethnically.
+Plumosa teaches an extraordinary breadth of students, both socio-economically and ethnically.
 Three quarters of the students qualify for subsidized meals.
-The unique opportunity the school provides for creative self-expression and exploration bridges cultural gaps, builds students’ confidence, and opens their minds to discovering possibilities that they might not otherwise pursue.
+The unique opportunity the school provides for creative self-expression and exploration bridges cultural gaps, builds students’ confidence, and opens their minds to discovering new possibilities.
 This makes Plumosa uniquely effective in helping children develop competence, confidence and character.